Nathanwoodburn/BB-Pen-1/README.md

 After you find the flag, DM it to me on Discord or email it to me.

 ## Challenge 2
-There is another flag hidden somewhere in the same dirrectory.
+There is another flag hidden somewhere in the same directory.